Avery’s Built-in Bunk Beds and Room Reveal!

 The only other thing we did in her room was to make her DIY floating desk area a bit more functional by hanging an inexpensive pegboard system and paper storage from IKEA.
 We re-used this same art piece and just added this inexpensive hanger frame to it.

 Oh!
 I almost forgot.
-I'm super proud of Avery's new light fixture and she has told me repeatedly it's one of her favorite things in her room.
+I'm super proud of Avery's new light fixture, and she has repeatedly told me it's one of her favorite things in her room.
 It was just a macrame basket that I added a pendant light kit to and hung it up!
 It's perfect and was inexpensive!

 What do you think?!
 I can tell you that Avery absolutely LOVES her room, so that's all that matters.
 But I'm very happy that I love it as well since I pay the mortgage ;)

-Source List:
+Source List

 Wondering how I approach transforming rooms and spaces in our home?
 Check out Designer in a Binder®.